destinio/destinio/README.md

 > Strive not to be a success, but rather to be of value. -- Albert Einstein

+> The awareness that you are here, right now, is the ultimate fact. -- Shunryu Suzuki

 > ...know yourself, know your worth... -- Drake

 I'm a Software Developer.
 Talent Manager.
 Code Whisperer